DataDog/documentation/content/en/code_analysis/static_analysis/_index.md

 {{< /whatsnext >}}

 ### Source code management
-{{< whatsnext desc="During code reviews on GitHub, Datadog can automatically flag Static Analysis violations in pull requests via in-line review comments on the relevant line(s) of code, along with suggested fixes (when applicable) that can be applied directly in the pull request.
+{{< whatsnext desc="During code reviews on GitHub, Datadog can automatically flag Static Analysis violations in pull requests by adding inline review comments on the relevant line(s) of code.
+When applicable, Datadog also provides suggested fixes that can be applied directly in the pull request.
 You can also open a pull request directly from Datadog to fix a vulnerability or quality issue." >}}
     {{< nextlink href="static_analysis/github_pull_requests" >}}GitHub Pull Requests{{< /nextlink >}}
 {{< /whatsnext >}}